Neurobiochemistry II: Growth Hormone and Prolactin

 Plasma GH levels may change as much as 10-fold w/in minutes.

-One of the largest increases occurs shortly after the onset of sleep.
+One of the largest increases occur shortly after the onset of sleep.

-The stimulator of GH secretion is GHRH, which itself increases slow wave sleep and feeding behavior.
+The stimulator of GH secretion is Growth Hormone Releasing Hormone (GHRH), which itself increases slow wave sleep and feeding behavior.

 Insulin Like Growth Factor-I (IGF-I):

-GH acts on bone and muscle by inducing the formation of a direct acting intermediate growth factor in the liver and kidney.
+GH acts on bone by inducing the formation of a direct acting intermediate growth factor in the liver and kidney known as IGF-1.

-Growth factor is IGF-I, a 70 A.A peptide with no homology to GH.
+IGF-I is a 70 A.A peptide with no sequence homology to GH.

-The Actions of GH and IGF-I to Cause Bone Growth, Muscle Growth and Fat Dissipation:
+The Actions of GH and IGF-I on Bone Growth, Muscle Growth and Fat Dissipation:

 Receptors and Mechanism of Action: